osresearch/diceroll-games/README.md

 ![die 3](docs/images/pips/pips-3.png)

-Currently running on a home server with an nginx front end to do SSL termination for https://diceroll.games/
+The static pages in the `docs/` directory are hosted via github pages at https://diceroll.games/ and and a free Heroku dyno is running the rendezvous server at https://diceroll-games.herokuapp.com

 Since it uses the `crypto` API in the webbrowser, it must be loaded from `localhost` or over `https`.
+When loaded from localhost, the local npm process will be used for rendezvous so that server changes can be tested without deployment.

 ## Adding dice